janscience/adaptationprimer/meanvariance/README.md

 ![divisiveadapt](meanvariance-divisiveadapt.png)

+For mechanisms of divisive adaptation see Borst et al. (2005).

-> Check how the adaptation time constant affects the response.
+> Check out how the adaptation time constant affects the response.

 ## Adaptation to mean and variance